MicrosoftDocs/customer-insights/ci-docs/export-dynamics365-marketing.md

 ## Set up connection to Marketing

+You must be an [administrator](permissions.md) in Customer Insights to add a connection.

 1. Go to **Admin** > **Connections**.

 1. Select **Add connection** and choose **Dynamics 365 Marketing**.